thms/alive/README.md

 Ability to calculate cost to create a given dinosaur Ability to pick next dinosaur to focus on based on cost, likelihood, as the best next investment of coins, DNA, etc.

+## Rails issues
+Running
+    rails server
+will not reliably reload files with spring running.
+So either do a
+    spring stop
+after the rails server started or
 ## Data Model